 As a psychologist, my doctoral training is founded in the practitioner-scientist model.
-I help individuals, men, women, and adolescents, work through a variety of issues such as life transitions, anxiety and depression, stress management, intimacy and relationships, sexuality, history of trauma, fears of vulnerability, and desire to live a more meaningful and authentic life.
+I help individuals, men, women, and adolescents (14 and up), work through a variety of issues such as life transitions, anxiety and depression, stress management, intimacy and relationships, sexuality, history of trauma, fears of vulnerability, and desire to live a more meaningful and authentic life.

 In our work I will always incorporate an understanding of how our brains and bodies respond to stress and trauma.
 Through a trusting and confidential therapeutic relationship, I will help you to identify and let go of old fears, beliefs, patterns and expectations that may be standing in the way of your ability to enjoy life.
 Our goal is not perfection, but a greater sense of wholeness.

 In a therapy session, you can expect that I will listen actively to what you have to say and ask questions to help us gain insight into your situation.
 My training and experience allow me to hear the truth of what is underlying your difficulties.
 It is important to me that at the end of our session, you will have felt understood and supported, with a sense of hope and direction for improvement.

 Dr. Calkins is a co-owner of Associates in Family Psychology, is a Past-President of the Calusa Chapter of the Florida Psychological Association and a current member of the American Psychological Association, Division 51 and Division 35.
 She currently serves as a Board Member-at-Large for APA Division 51 (Society for Psychological Study of Men and Masculinities).

 Doctorate in Clinical Psychology: Florida Institute of Technology (APA Approved), 2002